Things to do in Diani beach

-The ideal trip for families with young ones and who don’t want to venture far out into the ocean.
-It is also ideal for those who prefer to explore the ocean while dry should check out boats equipped with a glass bottom to obtain an insight into the amazing world underwater.
+This is the ideal trip for families with young ones and who don’t want to venture far out into the ocean.
+It is also ideal for those who prefer to explore the ocean while dry.
+Check out boats equipped with a glass bottom to obtain an insight into the amazing world underwater.
 Through the embedded glass bottom in your boat, you can observe what is happening in the water right below your feet.
 An experienced captain will guide and control the glass bottom boat since they are very familiar with the area and know where you can find interesting things in the underwater world.
 Exotic fish, interesting marine life, and corals offer a beautiful and amazing view.
-The trip takes about two to three hours and provides an exceptional experience.
-This trip can be organized everyday with pick up from you’re the beach resorts and hotels in Diani beach.
-During low tides the ‘Robinson Island’ pops up and a walk around and sunbathing can be done as you laze and enjoy the beach.
+The trip takes about 2 – 3 hours and provides an exceptional experience.
+This trip can be organized everyday with pick up from the beach resorts and hotels in Diani beach.
+During low tides the ‘Robinson Island’ pops up and a walk around and/or sunbathing can be done as you laze and enjoy the beach.

 Beach Walks and around Diani beach

-Restaurants along the beach road include the new opened chain Java House at Centre point next to Safaricom shop, Kokkos a popular place with seriously great food, great coffee and a lovely atmosphere.
+Restaurants along the beach road include the new opened chain Java House at Centre point next to Safaricom shop, Kokkos; a popular place with seriously great food, great coffee and a lovely atmosphere.
 Shushi lovers can go Shanshi ka the only Japanese restaurant right next to Kokkos at Costa sur complex.
 Piri Piries restaurant located at the Diani beach shopping Centre.
-Havana Bar and Restaurant is right next to Chandarana supermarket the serves great cocktails and beer.
-For really nice Italian food and Pizzas you can try Aniello’s Ristorante is Italian owned opposite the Barclays bank Diani with pocket friendly prices.
-Leonardos restaurant a few minutes down the road also serve authentic Italian food but the prices are much higher than the later.
-African Pot right opposite specialty is local Kenyan cuisine, you will need to preorder because food takes a really long time come, since they make all the food from scratch.
+Havana Bar and Restaurant is right next to Food plus – Chandarana supermarket for great cocktails and beer.
+For really nice Italian food and Pizzas you can try Aniello’s Ristorante an Italian owned place which is right opposite the Barclays bank Diani with pocket friendly prices.
+Leonardos restaurant a few minutes down the road also serve authentic Italian food but the prices are much higher than the latter.
+African Pot right opposite specialty is local Kenyan cuisine, you will need to pre-order because food takes a long time to come, since they make all the food from scratch.
 For Swahili dishes visit Coast dishes along the way from Ukunda they are experts in ‘Biriani and Pilau’ typical Swahili coast dishes.

 Take a trip by dhow to Wasini Island.
 The trip provides a rich cultural experience since ancient Swahili villages lie along the coastal scrub.
 Explore the Shimoni Caves, thought to have held slaves before their shipment to Arabia, and then stop by Wasini Village for snorkeling, swimming with dolphins and some tasty seafood.
 We recommend you book your excursion with Coral Spirit for an amazing diving experience with a professional.
 They offer full-day snorkeling trips at the Kisite Mpunguti Marine Park & Wasini Island.
 You will be picked from your beach resort and transferred to Wasini jetty to board the boat.
-The day is rounded off with a seafood lunch in a garden on Wasini Island.
+The day is rounded off with a seafood lunch in our restaurant on Simoni mainland.
 After lunch, you will be transferred back to your resort in the late afternoon.

 Fresh seafood lunch is served around on most of the islands restaurants.
-Coral Spirit organizes a packaged tour inclusive of lunch, boat ride and transport to funzi island.
+Coral Spirit organizes a packaged tour inclusive of lunch, boat ride and transport to and from Funzi island.

 Day Trip to Shimba Hills National Reserve

-Additionally, you can take a day trip to Shimba Hills National Reserve only 30 kilometers away.
-Shimba Hills National Reserve offers a unique blend of flora and fauna from wandering elephants, plunging waterfalls to one of the last remaining coastal rainforests on earth.
+Additionally, you can take a day trip to Shimba Hills National Reserve which is only 30 kilometers away.
+Shimba Hills National Reserve offers a unique blend of flora and fauna, from wandering elephants, plunging waterfalls to one of the last remaining coastal rain forests on earth.
 It is also the only Kenyan habitat that hosts the rare and magnificent sable antelope.
 The reserve is within thirty minutes of the beach and commands great views over the Indian Ocean.
 It is advisable to carry comfortable walking shoes, a sun hat and wear sun cream.
-The walk to the falls takes about 2hrs to and from, the walk back the hill requiring some level of fitness.
+The walk to the falls takes about 2hrs, to and from.
+The walk back is uphill, hence requiring some level of fitness.
 During the very hot months of December to March, the older people and very young ones can find this walk very hard due to the heat and humidity.
 Ideal times to do the Shimba hills National Reserve trip is to leave during the early mornings from 6.00am while the temperatures are still cool.

-There are two lodges that are popular for lunches and accommodation around Shimba hills area and these include Shimba hills lodge and Shimba hills green lodge.
+There are two lodges that are popular for lunches and accommodation around the Shimba hills: Shimba hills lodge and Shimba hills green lodge.

 The Shimba hills lodge is located inside the Shimba hills National reserve.
 This is a tree lodge with toilets outside the rooms.
 There are only 2 rooms with en-suite bathrooms.
 The lodge has a waterhole in front of the lodge and where animals can be seen visiting from time to time.